city41/lbmini/README.md

 This repo creates a patch that takes you straight to the mini game right when the game boots up (after the eyecatcher).

+I made a [video](https://www.youtube.com/watch?v=AdHPz36y-SU) on the mini game and hack too.

 ## How to use a MAME Lua script to see the mini game

 If you don't want to bother with hacking the ROM, you can use MAME and a Lua script to see it.
 This script